Select Page

 Small groups are great opportunities to tackle these theologically thorny issues.

 I recommend steering clear of discussing the Sunday sermon.
-It’s inevitable that there will be sycophants or churlish.
-Plus, if someone wasn’t at church on Sunday they’re totally disengaged from the discussion.
+It’s inevitable that there will be sycophants or churlish people.
+Plus, if someone wasn’t at church on Sunday, they’re totally disengaged from the discussion.

 How To Host An Awesome Small Group — Fellowship

 Fellowship is less about playing cards and more about trusting another with your life.
-If you’ve ever read Tolkien or watched the Lord Of The Rings trilogy you know what I mean.
+You know what I mean if you’ve ever read Tolkien or watched the Lord Of The Rings trilogy.
 Frodo and his band of misfits were known as the Fellowship of the Ring.

 Their sole purpose?
 Get the ring to Mount Doom so it could be destroyed.
-Pain, suffering, and death was experienced by the fellowship.
+The fellowship experienced pain, suffering, and death.

 Philippians 3:10-11 My goal is to know him and the power of his resurrection and the fellowship of his sufferings, being conformed to His death, assuming that I will somehow reach the resurrection from among the dead.

 There is nothing wrong with having church potlucks and barbecues.
-Fellowship goes much deeper than hanging out and stuffing our faces.
+Fellowship goes much deeper than hanging out and stuffing our faces, though.

-Small groups will eventually grow close and trust will develop.
-When one member suffers we all suffer.
+Small groups eventually grow close, and trust develops.
+When one member suffers, we all suffer.
 Yes, this happens in the church as well.
-However, if your church is over 100 people you won’t be friends with them all.
+However, if your church has over 100 people, you won’t be friends with them all.

 Small groups can meet practical needs.
-We would help one another move and provide meals when a member was sick.
+For example, we would help one another move and provide meals when a member was sick.

 We moved from Illinois about six months ago and returned for a visit recently.
-The most refreshing time we had was spending time with our friends from our old small group.
+Our most refreshing time was spent with our friends from our old small group.

 How To Host An Awesome Small Group — Break Bread

 I believe that breaking bread in Acts 2:42 is more akin to receiving communion than having a meal.
-Personally, I’m not a big fan of receiving communion as a subset of the greater church.
-My views pertaining to that are evolving, though.
+I’m not a big fan of receiving communion as a subset of the greater church, though my views on that are evolving.

-I highly recommend truly understanding the sacrament of communion prior to introducing it to a small group.
-If it’s simply a perfunctory duty then resist wading into that dangerous territory.
+I highly recommend truly understanding the sacrament of communion before introducing it to a small group.
+If it’s simply a perfunctory duty, then resist wading into that dangerous territory.

 Receiving the wine and bread is a HUGE DEAL and should never be done flippantly.

-A small group is a great opportunity to dig deep into this holy act.
+A small group is an excellent opportunity to dig deep into this holy act.

 How To Host An Awesome Small Group — Prayer

-It will take a while but comfort levels will increase in your small group.
+It will take a while, but comfort levels in your small group will increase.
 As they do, the prayer requests will become more vulnerable and raw.

 This part cannot be forced and must happen organically.
-One night my wife shared a very personal part of our life as a prayer request.
+One night, my wife shared a personal part of our life as a prayer request.
 When that happened, the floodgates were open.

 Our friends realized that we, like them, had our own set of struggles.
-We needed them and they needed us.
-What was shared could not have been shared at the end of Sunday service with the prayer team.
-No son, this required total trust all the way around.
+We needed them, and they needed us.
+What was shared could not have been shared with the prayer team at the end of Sunday service.
+No, son, this required total trust all the way around.

-Pray for one another through the week.
+Pray for one another throughout the week.
 Take time to share and celebrate answered prayers.

 How To Host An Awesome Small Group — Remain Flexible

-However, we always allowed anyone to stay behind to chat, pray or share.
+However, we always allowed anyone to stay behind to chat, pray, or share.
 There were some nights that we didn’t close things down until midnight.
-We are in this position to bless and serve people.
-That isn’t usually on a set schedule.
+We are in this position to bless and serve people, and that isn’t usually on a set schedule.

 Go with the flow and love well.

-There is a ton more to know about how to host an awesome small group.
-This will give you a decent idea of how to start.
+There is much more to know about hosting an awesome small group, but this will give you a decent idea of how to start.

 Pastors who attend or host a small group will have a church that supports them.
-Go all in only if the pastor and leadership are fully supportive and committed to the small group concept.
+Go all in only if the pastor and leadership fully support and commit to the small group concept.

 Blessings!